sjproctor/react-challenges/treasure-hunt-setup-expanded/README.md

 ### Initial Setup Already Done

-I'm going to build out a bit more from where I left you all yesterday.
+I'm going to build out a bit more from the setup code where I left you all yesterday.
 I'm going to hit a couple points that I think will help you have a better understanding of your code.

 As always, with these challenges, I'm showing you one way to solve the problem.
 This is not the "correct" way, it is just my way.
 I saw lots of really creative problem solving yesterday and I love it.